Bagualia: Classification

-Bagualia was placed in a phylogenetic analysis and emerged as an early member of Eusauropoda.
-Due to its provenance from the Cañadon Asfalto Formation, which is dated to the Toarcian, the describers see it as evidence of an eusauropod dominance after an Early Jurassic global warming event, replacing more basal sauropodomorphs.
-In 2021, Gomez, Carballido, and Pol published a more detailed study on the axial skeleton of Bagualia.
-The results of their phylogenetic analyses are displayed in the cladogram below:
+Bagualia is considered to be an early member of Eusauropoda.
+Due to its provenance from the Cañadon Asfalto Formation, which is dated to the Toarcian, its describers interpret this as evidence of a eusauropod dominance after an Early Jurassic global warming event, replacing more basal sauropodomorphs.
+Successive phylogenetic analyses from 2020, 2021, and 2024 have confirmed a close relationship between Bagualia, Nebulasaurus, Patagosaurus, and Spinophorosaurus.
+The results of Gomez et al. (2024) are shown in the cladogram below: